pcraig3/taxgpt/md/about.md

 ### Is TaxGPT a dangerous experiment?
 What about the risk of wrong answers?

-Many people are intimidated by tax filing and feel like they have to be an expert or pay an expert to receive credible tax-filing advice.
+Many people are intimidated by tax filing and feel like they have to be an expert or pay an expert to engage with the subject of taxes.

 TaxGPT provides a simple user experience around the complex subject of taxes, in a way that is friendly and encouraging, rather than being overly technical or undermining confidence.
-It doesn’t know every answer to every question (and it’s not great at calculations), but it _is_ a helpful introduction to tax info.
+It is intended to be a helpful introduction to tax information.
+As mentioned in [the disclaimer above](/pages/about#disclaimer), it is _not_ good at understanding specific complex scenarios, and it is _not_ a tax calculator (if you need one, try the [2022 Canada Income Tax Calculator](https://www.wealthsimple.com/en-ca/tool/tax-calculator)).

-TaxGPT isn’t perfect, but it’s better than avoiding the subject entirely, and there’s no perverse incentive here.
-It’s something you can use from your home, and you can use for for free, and [it doesn’t try to profit](#are-you-making-money-from-this%3F) from people’s confusion.
+TaxGPT has its limitations, but it’s better than avoiding the subject entirely, and there’s no perverse incentive here.
+It’s something you can use from your home, you can use for free, and [it doesn’t try to profit](#are-you-making-money-from-this%3F) from people’s confusion.

 In the end, TaxGPT is an _advisor_, not an assistant.
-It gives you _advice_ on where to file and how, but it doesn’t _assist_ you in completing your return.
+It gives _advice_ on how to file your taxes for free, but it doesn’t _assist_ you in completing your return.
 [It doesn’t file taxes for you](#can-i-file-taxes-through-taxgpt%3F), but it can make it easier to get started.

 ### “There’s a problem with the quiz”